-In this example the order of abstracted terms does not matter, but in general it does.
-Specifically, the types of later terms are generalised over the values of earlier terms.
-For instance and can thus fill the hole with t.
+Note that both the type of t and the type of the result eq of plus-commute a b have been generalised over a + b.
+If the terms in the with-abstraction were flipped around, this would not be the case.
+If we now pattern match on eq we get and can thus fill the hole with t.
 In effect we used the commutativity proof to rewrite a + b to b + a in the type of t.
 This is such a useful thing to do that there is special syntax for it.
 See Rewrite below.
 A limitation of generalisation is that only occurrences of the term that are visible at the time of the abstraction are generalised over, but more instances of the term may appear once you start filling in the right-hand side or do further matching on the left.
 For instance, consider the following contrived example where we need to match on the value of f n for the type of q to reduce, but we then want to apply q to a lemma that talks about f n: